 Co‑administration of 200 mg itraconazole twice daily, a strong CYP3A inhibitor, with a single oral dose of 6 mg risdiplam did not exhibit a clinically relevant effect on the PK parameters of risdiplam (11% increase in AUC, 9% decrease in Cmax).
-No dose adjustments are required when Evrysdi is co‑administered with a CYP3A inhibitor.
+No dose adjustments are required when risdiplam is co‑administered with a CYP3A inhibitor.

 No drug‑drug interactions are expected via the FMO1 and FMO3 pathway.